Robert Beatty’s Dharma Leader Program

-Gary moved to Portland in the spring of 2016 from the Los Angeles area, where he was the founding teacher of SCV Mindfulness and led up to three weekly groups for over 5 years.
-He was empowered to lead Buddhist meditation and dharma groups by Noah Levine and Vinny Ferraro of Against the Stream Buddhist Meditation Society and also helped found Refuge Recovery, a Buddhist based recovery program for all addictions, which has now spread worldwide.
-Gary was recently asked to join the teaching staff at Portland Insight Meditation Community.
+Gary Sanders lives in Portland, OR.
+He is originally from the Los Angeles area, where he was the founder of SCV Mindfulness and led up to three weekly groups for over 5 years.
+He was empowered to lead Buddhist meditation and dharma groups at Against the Stream Buddhist Meditation Society.
+He helped, from the ground level, to found Refuge Recovery, a Buddhist based recovery program for all addictions, which has now spread worldwide.
+After moving to Portland, Gary was asked to join the teaching staff at Portland Insight Meditation Community.
 Although he moved back to Los Angeles in 2021, Gary continues to provide teachings to the PIMC sangha.
 He also travels frequently and teaches daylongs and workshops all around North America.

 Paige Freeborn is a meditation teacher based in Vancouver, British Columbia.
 She is steeped in the language of meditation, mindfulness, music, yoga, and compassionate communication.
 She is drawn to non-dual practices, which revolve around learning to receive the pure awareness that is our true, great nature.
 In this space nothing whatsoever exists as separate.